spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 ![Before and after of an array editor widget, showing a more intuitive and less space-consuming layout](array-builder-improvement.png "UI improvements to the array builder widget")

-With that preliminary work out of the way, [I implemented](https://github.com/spyder-ide/spyder/pull/22079) the remote connection manager dialog to create and manage connections to remote servers, offering different SSH authentication methods with user credentials saved securely.
+With that preliminary work out of the way, [I implemented](https://github.com/spyder-ide/spyder/pull/22079) the remote connection manager to create, edit and interact with connections to other hosts.
+It offers multiple SSH authentication methods with user credentials saved securely.
 This information is used to automatically open a connection, install the server [Hendrik developed](../spyder-6-remote-development), start a Spyder Kernel in the remote machine and create an IPython console connected to it.
 In Spyder 5, you needed to do all that by hand, which was quite a [long and cumbersome process](https://docs.spyder-ide.org/5/panes/ipythonconsole.html#connect-to-a-remote-kernel).
 With the improvements in Spyder 6, all you need to do is enter your basic SSH credentials the first time you can connect, and Spyder takes care of everything else with one click!